gaiafabbri/S-C/README.md

 - Il "__dockerfile__" che è stato costruito nel caso in cui l'utente non abbia ROOT e/o Python.
 Esso crea un ambiente per poter usare sia ROOT, sia Python indipendentemente dalla presenza di uno o dell'altro sul computer.
 In termini pratici sostituirà l'eseguibile "run.sh" replicandone i compiti e la gestione del progetto.

-# Data Generation
-The dataset generation process utilizes the Generation.C module within the ROOT folder through the function "Generation".
-It prompts the user to choose between using a default file generated with dimensions 16x16 and 100,000 events for signal and background, or generating a custom dataset.
-In the latter case, the user has the freedom to define the dataset dimensions and image format, even non-square ones, with certain constraints.

-The "Generation" function requires three parameters: the number of images to generate ("n"), the height ("nh"), and the width ("nw") of the images.
-It defines a two-dimensional Gaussian distribution for both the signal and background using the ROOT TF2 class.
-The parameter "nRndmEvts" determines the number of events used to fill each image, representing the number of random events sampled from the signal and background distributions to create a single image example.
-A higher value of "nRndmEvts" can lead to more defined and realistic images but requires more computational resources to generate the data.
-Therefore, it is set to 10,000 (non-modifiable).
-The parameter "delta_sigma" represents the percentage difference in standard deviation (sigma) between the signal and background distributions.
-A higher value increases the difference between the widths of the background and signal distributions, making them easier to distinguish.
-It is also set to 5% and is non-modifiable.
-Random noise is added to the signal, linked to the variable "pixelNoise", representing the level of noise added to each pixel of the generated image.
-It measures the dispersion or random variation of pixel values.

-The variables "sX1", "sY1", "sX2", "sY2" represent the sigma values along the x and y axes for the first and second Gaussian distributions, respectively, where "sX2" is increased by 5% compared to "sX1", and "sY2" is decreased by 5% compared to "sY1".
-Two TH2D histograms are created using ROOT to store the data, along with two TF2 functions representing the Gaussian distributions.
-Two TTree trees are then created: one for signal data (sig_tree) and one for background data (bkg_tree).
-Branches of the trees ("vars") are defined to contain the image data, using a pointer to a float vector to store the data.

-he parameters for the two functions, "f1.SetParameters(1, 5, sX1, 5, sY1)" and "f2.SetParameters(1, 5, sX2, 5, sY2)", are defined with the following parameters, in order:
-- Maximum height of the Gaussian
-- Mean position along the x-axis
-- Standard deviation along the x-axis
-- Mean position along the y-axis
-- Standard deviation along the y-axis

-Inside the firstloop, the instructions "h1.FillRandom("f1", nRndmEvts)" and "h2.FillRandom("f2", nRndmEvts)" fill the histograms h1 and h2 with randomly generated data using the functions f1 and f2, respectively.
-The FillRandom() function takes the name of a function (in this case, f1 and f2) as an argument and generates random values for the histogram variables distributed according to the specified function's distribution.

-A second loop iterates through all cells (or bins) of the image, where "nh" represents the number of rows and "nw" represents the number of columns of the image.
-This loop traverses through each row and column of the image, allowing access and manipulation of each individual bin of the two-dimensional histogram.
-An index "m" is calculated for each bin, representing the position of the bin in the two-dimensional array x1 and x2.
-This is done by multiplying the row index by the number of columns and adding the column index.
-This index "m" is used to access the vectors x1 and x2, which contain the image data.
-For each bin of the image, random Gaussian noise is added using the function "gRandom->Gaus(0, pixelNoise)", which generates a random number distributed according to a Gaussian distribution with mean 0 and standard deviation "pixelNoise".
-This noise is added to the value of the bin obtained from the respective histograms h1 and h2, resulting in image data with added noise.

-## Some comments about dimension of images
-The code has been tested on the default dataset but adapted to cover a large scenario.
-Regarding the analysis conducted in Python, two preprocessing strategies are explored before training: with PCA or without PCA.
-The idea is that models could be either 1D or 2D, specifically in reference to Convolutional Neural Networks (CNN) using Keras-TensorFlow and Torch, as well as Deep Neural Networks (DNN).
-This depends on the dimensions of the dataset because, obviously, if we have 2x2 images, PCA will not be applied.

-A threshold is set for the image dimensions, such as 12x12 or any combination AxB where both A and B are less than 12 or their product is less than 144.
-If the product of the image's width and height exceeds 144, Principal Component Analysis (PCA) will be applied to enable training with 1D models.
-Otherwise, a 2D model is considered.
-Additionally, some limitations are imposed on the dimensions, as follows:

-- The product AxB cannot be less than 64.
-- A and/or B cannot individually exceed 24.
-- The product of AxB cannot exceed 576.
-- A and B must be integers.
-- A and/or B cannot be less than 8.

-## Some comments about dimension of dataset

-The dataset has been tested using 100'000 images for the signal and 100'000 for the background, producing consistent results with relatively low training time.
-Therefore, this value is considered as a reference (the results are presented in the corresponding section.).
-Indeed, experiments with datasets of 2'000 and 20'000 images yielded highly random and inconsistent results.
-For this reason, it is recommended that the dataset size be around 50'000 at least.

-Additionally, the dataset has been tested with 2 million and 1 million images, and the results obtained were practically compatible with those observed using a dataset of 200'000 images.
-Therefore, if a dataset larger than 200'000 images is provided, a dataset of 200'000 images (100'000 for signal and 100'000 for background) will be randomly selected, and the models will be trained using this dataset.

-This ensures consistency and reliability in the results obtained from the training process.

 # Versioni usate e pacchetti richiesti